 Phuket taxi fares, fixed-rate zones, airport scams, and when to use Grab instead — everything you need to know before hailing a cab in 2026.

-Grab operates in Phuket and is the most reliable option for transparent pricing.
-However, Grab availability is lower than Bangkok — during peak season, wait times can exceed 15–20 minutes.
-Always have the flat-rate zones in mind as a fallback.
+Grab operates in Phuket and is by far the most transparent pricing option.
+App-based upfront fares remove any negotiation and eliminate overcharging.
+The downside: Grab driver availability is lower than Bangkok, especially outside Patong and Phuket Town.
+During peak season (December–February) wait times can reach 15–30 minutes.
+Always have the fixed-rate zones as a fallback.

-How much is a taxi from Phuket airport to Patong?
+How much is a taxi from Phuket Airport to Patong Beach?

 Do Phuket taxis use meters?